-Meanwhile, the posterior tibial artery (Fig. 8-37) divides into the medial and lateral plantar arteries just as the tibial nerve dividing into the medial and lateral plantar nerves (Fig. 8-43).
+Meanwhile, the posterior tibial artery (Fig. 8-37) divides into the medial and lateral plantar arteries just as the tibial nerve divides into the medial and lateral plantar nerves (Fig. 8-43).

 The plantar arch is made of the deep plantar artery and lateral plantar artery to allow for anastomosis.
 The plantar arch giving rise to the plantar metatarsal arteries is equivalent to the deep palmar arch giving rise to the palmar metacarpal arteries (Fig. 2-63).
 On the other hand, the arcuate artery (branches: dorsal metatarsal arteries) is equivalent to the dorsal carpal arch (branches: dorsal metacarpal arteries) that is not illustrated in the hand chapter.

 The hip and knee joints where the body weight is loaded most heavily are vulnerable to diseases, so they are very important in orthopedics.
 However, after hurried dissection by students, only the following structures can be identified in the two joints.